-Men who have a history of undescended testicles at birth, or men who are infertile, are at greater risk of testicular cancer.
-These men should be vigilant and regularly examine their testicles for unusual lumps or swellings.
+Men who had undescended testicles at birth, or who are , are at greater risk of .
+If you belong to either of these groups, be vigilant and regularly examine your testicles for unusual lumps or swellings.

 Checking your testicles using testicular self-examination